 1. This is your institutional history: The information in your MainBoss database is what remains after employees leave the company.
 It's what you can put on the table when upper management asks you to justify your expenses.
-It's the records you can produce if someone tries to sue you for negligence.
+It's the record you can produce if someone tries to sue you for negligence.
 It's the repair-cost comparisons you can make when you have complete maintenance histories on similar pieces of equipment.
 It's the overview you get on suppliers and equipment and downtime and who did what when.

-So the start of MainBoss configuration is deciding what information you need to preserve and how your maintenance department will use MainBoss to preserve it.
+The starting point of MainBoss configuration is deciding what information you need to preserve and how your maintenance department will use it.

-- Nothing In, Nothing Out: If you don't use MainBoss, it can't help you.
+• 1 Nothing In, Nothing Out: If you don't use MainBoss, it can't help you.
 If your people don't make an effort to record the information you need, your records will give an incomplete and distorted picture of your operations.
-Garbage In, Garbage Out: If your people do record information in MainBoss, but do so in an inconsistent manner, you'll still have difficulty getting a return on your investment. - 2.
-Know what you want out of your system, and record the information you need: Establish clear policies for what will be recorded and who will do the recording.
+Garbage In, Garbage Out: If your people do record information in MainBoss, but do so in an inconsistent manner, you'll still have difficulty getting a return on your investment.

+2. Know what you want out of your system, and record the information you need: Establish clear policies for what will be recorded and who will do the recording.
 For example, when a work order is completed, various information should be recorded as part of the closing process.
-Who records that information? - □ Workers?
+Who records that information?

+Workers?
 They know the most about what happened on a job, but the more time they spend on the computer, the less time they spend with their tools.

-Clerical assistants?
-They're likely more adept with computers, but they have no direct knowledge of what happens at job sites and they may not be knowledgeable about maintenance in general.
+direct knowledge of what happens at job sites and they may not be knowledgeable about maintenance in general.
 Maintenance managers?
 They know maintenance and they may like to be hands-on about what gets entered as MainBoss data, but their time may be too valuable to spend on data entry.